SADiLaR successfully hosts thought-provoking externship

 Image credit: Canva

-The externship also sparked conversations around topics such as the importance of including indigenous knowledge in online platforms.
-Concerns over the future of linguistics in the age of fast-evolving technology also enjoyed attention with students bringing to the forefront questions like, “Will the growing use of computational linguistics and language technology in computers affect the demand for human linguists?
-If so, how can we as linguists-in-training adapt to this changing landscape?”.
-These types of questions highlight just how engaged students are with the impact that the ever-changing technological landscape will have on their field.
+The externship sparked conversations around topics such as the importance of including indigenous knowledge in online platforms.
+Concerns over the future of linguistics in the age of fast-evolving technology enjoyed attention with students bringing to the forefront questions like, “Will the growing use of computational linguistics and language technology in computers affect the demand for human linguists?
+If so, how can we as linguists-in-training adapt to this changing landscape?”
+This question highlights just how engaged students are with the impact that the developing technological landscape will have on their field.

 Overall, the externship seemed to have narrowed the gap between students’ academic learning and their expectations for practical industry applications.
 “Thank you so much for all that the team shared today.
 Learning the rich tapestry that goes into translating and editing was truly incredible,” said language practice student, Kgopotso Raphadu.
 Such sentiments seem to encapsulate the entirety of the externship and the reason why it was such a success.

 “The second edition of the UJ externship was invaluable and enriching in as far as engaging students and exposing them to the kind of work we do at SADiLaR”, said Dr Trollip when asked about the externship.
-Laurinda van Tonder, Applied Lingusicts Lecturer at UJ, expressed gratitude for the collaborative effort of staff members that shared their insights with students.
+Laurinda van Tonder, applied linguistics lecturer at UJ, expressed gratitude for the collaborative effort of staff members that shared their insights with students.
 “Their passion and enthusiasm were incredibly inspiring and created an atmosphere where students felt comfortable enough to spontaneously ask questions and excitedly share their own thoughts and perspectives”.
-Such encouraging feedback, coupled with the dynamic conversation are indicative of the positive impact of the externship in making students feel more informed about the ever-changing linguistics job market.
+Such encouraging feedback, coupled with the dynamic conversation, are indicative of the positive impact of the externship in making students feel more informed about the dynamic linguistics job market.